These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet tangy flavor, and creamy texture.

 Is No Bake Cheesecake as Good as Baked Cheesecake?

-No-bake cheesecake is different from baked cheesecake in texture and flavor.
-No-bake cheesecake tends to be lighter, creamier, and fluffier than baked cheesecake, and it doesn't have the same dense, rich texture that comes from baking the cheesecake.
+Cheesecakes that aren't baked tend to be lighter, creamier, and fluffier than baked cheesecake.
+And it doesn't have the same dense, rich texture that comes from the eggs added in baked cheesecake recipes.

+I love both and tend to think of them as two completely different desserts.
 You can read more about the differences between the two in this post on baked vs. no-bake cheesecake.

 Toppings and Variations